chmitch/mdwguide/src/lab_1/newrev/readme - A Edit.md

 2. Create BCP Scripts for each dimension, staging and fact table.
 Those DDL scripts where you modified the columns will require you to define the columns to extract
 3. Execute BCP scripts as a batch file.
 Place file in the same diretory as the flat files and open a command prompt and go to this directoy.
 Run the batch file
 4. Create BCP Scripts to import the data in Azure Synapse Analytics.
 Due to low data volume there is no need to first migrate them to Azure
-5. Review Data Skew of Distributed Tables to see if your distribution keys are accurate.
-[Reference document](https://github.com/rgl/azure-content/blob/master/articles/sql-data-warehouse/sql-data-warehouse-manage-distributed-data-skew.md)
+5. Review Data Skew of Distributed Tables to see if your distribution keys are accurate [Reference document](https://github.com/rgl/azure-content/blob/master/articles/sql-data-warehouse/sql-data-warehouse-manage-distributed-data-skew.md)

 ## SSIS Job

 Data movement in first lab will be execution of Daily.ETL.ispac job in Azure Data Factory SSIS Runtime.
 This lab will reuse data pipelines to minimize migration costs.
 As data volumes increase, these jobs will need to leverage a MPP platform like Databricks, Synapse, HDInsight to transform the data at scale.
 This will be done in a future lab.
-Setup your SSIS job following these instructions.
-[Reference document](https://docs.microsoft.com/en-us/sql/integration-services/lift-shift/ssis-azure-deploy-run-monitor-tutorial?view=sql-server-ver15)
+Setup your SSIS job following these instructions [Reference document](https://docs.microsoft.com/en-us/sql/integration-services/lift-shift/ssis-azure-deploy-run-monitor-tutorial?view=sql-server-ver15)

 1. Open SSIS package and change Source and Destination database connections.
 Change the login from Windows Auth to SQL Auth
 2. Update each mapping that required DDL changes.